project-ecc/ecchat/eccprotocol.md

 ## 4 : ectranslate

+This protocol uses a top level JSON structure as follows:

+   	{
+		"id"   : 4
+		"ver"  : 1
+		"to"   : "<routing tag of destination>"
+		"from" : "<routing tag of source>"
+		"meth" : "<method called>"
+		"data" : "<nested JSON depending on type>"
+	}

 ----------

 ## 5 : ecchatgroup

+This protocol uses a top level JSON structure as follows:

+   	{
+		"id"   : 5
+		"ver"  : 1
+		"to"   : "<routing tag of destination>"
+		"from" : "<routing tag of source>"
+		"meth" : "<method called>"
+		"data" : "<nested JSON depending on type>"
+	}

 ----------

 ## 6 : ecnodeproxy

+This protocol uses a top level JSON structure as follows:

+   	{
+		"id"   : 6
+		"ver"  : 1
+		"to"   : "<routing tag of destination>"
+		"from" : "<routing tag of source>"
+		"meth" : "<method called>"
+		"data" : "<nested JSON depending on type>"
+	}

 ----------

 ## 7 : ectorrent

+This protocol uses a top level JSON structure as follows:

+   	{
+		"id"   : 7
+		"ver"  : 1
+		"to"   : "<routing tag of destination>"
+		"from" : "<routing tag of source>"
+		"meth" : "<method called>"
+		"data" : "<nested JSON depending on type>"
+	}

 ----------

 ## 8 : ecvpn

+This protocol uses a top level JSON structure as follows:

+   	{
+		"id"   : 8
+		"ver"  : 1
+		"to"   : "<routing tag of destination>"
+		"from" : "<routing tag of source>"
+		"meth" : "<method called>"
+		"data" : "<nested JSON depending on type>"
+	}